I get asked this all the time. Here’s the thing.

 Assessing your piece

-To assess the value of your pan, I need to compare it to other pieces for sale.
+To assess the value of a pan, I need to compare it to other pieces for sale.
 Here is how I capture the minimum amount of data that I can use to compare one piece to others.

 Step 1: Dimensions